hingston/7-billion-humans-solutions/README.md

 # 7 Billion Humans Solutions

-My solutions for the game [7 Billion Humans](https://store.steampowered.com/app/792100/7_Billion_Humans/).
+Community solutions for the game [7 Billion Humans](https://store.steampowered.com/app/792100/7_Billion_Humans/).

-Currently these are just my solutions but the aim is to have all the solutions for the best speed and/or size seen on the [OCD+ challenge stat page](https://tomorrowcorporation.com/7billionhumansStats/).
-Please feel free to submit any improvements.
+The aim is to have all the solutions for the best speed and/or size seen on the [OCD+ challenge stat page](https://tomorrowcorporation.com/7billionhumansStats/).
+Please feel free to submit any improvements you find.

 ## Submissions